Populonia: The metals industry

 In geology, the "Tuscan metallogenic province" derived from volcanic intrusions into southern Etruria due to extension of the crust there (which also created a karst topography in western Italy) from the late Miocene to the Pleistocene.
 This process emplaced iron oxide deposits on Elba, pyrite in southern Tuscany and various kinds of skarn including copper-bearing in the Colline Metallifere, called Etruria Mineraria in the Middle Ages.
 The ancient slag-heaps are estimated to weigh 2–4 million tons, representing an annual iron production of between 1,600–2,000 and 10,000 tons, according to varying modern estimates.

 Especially of interest to the Etruscans and later Romans of Populonia were the polymetallic ores of Campiglia Marittima, which contain copper, lead, zinc, iron, silver and tin; in short, all the ingredients bronze and steel with the added bonus of silver.
 The modern mine there descends from the ancient.

 Feromin Co. removed mainly the iron slag from the shores of the Gulf of Baratti.
 Copper slag remains on the beach, which has been dated to the 9th and 8th centuries BC by radiocarbon methods; in other words, the city may have been founded to process ore.

 Roman Populonia

+In 2024, excavations brought to light the remains of an aristocratic domus destroyed by a fire around 50 BC, in the Archaeological Park of Baratti and Populonia, which tell us the story of Ledeltius, a slave who managed to regain his freedom.
+Finds of very high archaeological value such as a wonderfully intact black-painted ceramic inkwell, some styli for writing on wax tablets and a fragment of a ceramic doll that belonged to a little girl from the Roman-Republican era.

 Under Roman rule the harbour continued to be of some importance, and the place was already an episcopal see in the 6th century.
 The city was destroyed in 570 by the Lombards.
 The few survivors, led by bishop St. Cerbo, fled to the island of Elba, off the coast.